-initiative (SBTi).
+More than 55 financial institutions have publicly committed to set emissions reduction targets through the SBTi.
 In 2018, the SBTi launched a project to help financial institutions align their lending and investment portfolios with the ambition of the Paris Agreement.
-The project audience includes universal banks, pension funds, insurance companies and public financial institutions.

-Read the strategy and theory of change that that underpin the SBTi’s approach to enabling financial institutions to reduce real economy emissions and contribute to the net-zero transition through science-based targets.
+- Read the strategy and theory of change that underpin the SBTi’s approach to enabling financial institutions to reduce real economy emissions and contribute to the net-zero transition through science-based targets.

 World Resources Institute (WRI) is the managing SBTi partner for this project and works closely with WWF and CDP through a project core team.